 A lone house in the hills

 Arguably, one of the best things to do in the Caramoan Islands is island hopping.
-After all, the name has an ‘s’ there for good reason.
+After all, island has an ‘s’ there for good reason.
 Its island range is also why American TV show, Survivor, chose to film there.
-Don’t be surprised if you hear this on repeat — it’s something the locals are very proud of!
+Don’t be surprised if you hear this on repeat — it’s something the locals are very proud of.

-Climb on board a colourful fishing (passenger) boat, let the wind entangle your hair, and lose yourself in the landscape.
+Climb on board a colorful fishing (passenger) boat, let the wind entangle your hair, and lose yourself in the landscape.
 You’ll be glad you did.

 “There are people in this world that talk, and those that do; Jomar falls into the latter.”